Aman-Gangwar103/UnsplashAssignment/README.md

    Android Studio will build the application and launch it on the emulator.

 7. Explore the Application
-   Once the application is running, you can explore its features, search for images, and download them to your device.
+   Once the application is running, you can explore its features.